-The Stage 5 Music Course is designed to provide students with the opportunity to acquire the knowledge, understanding and skills necessary for active engagement in performing, composing and listening.
+Stage 5 Music provides students with the opportunity to learn about performing, composing and listening to music.
 This is an elective subject in which students are exposed to a wide range of music and a diverse range of performance activities.
-All students should have the opportunity to develop their musical abilities and potential.
+All students have the opportunity to develop their musical abilities and potential.